Keruspe/blog/posts/2012-11-22-knowing-your-system-part-basics-on-unixlike-systems.md

 * /home contains the personal directories of the users.
 * /media used to be the place where external storage devices used to be automounted (the place where we accessed their files).
 * /mnt is the place where we explicitly mount external (or internal) storage devices.
-* /opt is the place where we place software we install system-wide using automatic installers
+* /opt is the place where we put software we install system-wide using automatic installers
 * /proc contains data specific to currently running processes
 * /root is the home directory of "root" (administrator)
 * /tmp is the place where are stored temporary data